theOtherAlbert/CypressLoginComponent/README.md

 # VERY IMPORTANT!!!
 Do not download this code.
 You will generate it yourself.

 Where I do instruct you to copy my code, you can do so.
+Also, feel fre to compare your code to mine if you are unsure.

 # Setting up Cypress component testing
 You can use Intelij or VSCode to do the below.